 Mini-Forest Project in Rochester

-At the beginning of May, 2025, a 1,000 sq ft forest will begin to take shape in Rochester!
-This project has been made possible through our generous sponsors, The Community Foundation of Greater Rochester and First State Bank, and their grant funding opportunities.
+On May 3, 2025, a 1,000 sq ft forest will be planted in Rochester.
+This project is a collaboration of the City of Rochester's DPW, Parks Department, City Beautiful Commission, and Rochester Pollinators.
+Our generous sponsors, The Community Foundation of Greater Rochester and First State Bank, have made this funding possible through their grant funding opportunities.

 The Rochester Mini-forest will be planted in a vacant grassy area near the Department of Public Works (DPW) and the Community Garden space near Wilcox and Woodward.
-It will be an excellent way to reclaim vacant land for ecological restoration.
-It'll be exciting to watch this little forest grow!
+It will be an excellent way to reclaim vacant land for ecological restoration, and it'll be exciting to watch this little forest grow!

-The 1,000 sq ft plot will be densely planted with 280 diverse native species of canopy trees, understory trees, and shrubs and will provide many habitats for countless creatures, including native pollinators!
+The 1,000 sq ft plot will be densely planted with 290 diverse native species of canopy trees, understory trees, and shrubs, providing habitats for countless creatures, including native pollinators!
 Many plants that will go in are identified as larval hosts or will offer nectar when they flower in spring.
-A path and a few benches for people to enjoy are also a part of the design.
+A path and a few benches for people to enjoy are also part of the design.

 Approx location of Mini-forest (red marker)